Notification

 Word Counter

-Count words, characters, sentences, paragraphs, reading time, speaking time, and keyword density instantly.
+Count words, characters, sentences, and paragraphs in your text, plus get reading time, speaking time, and keyword density.

 Load Sample: